Rolisteam/Documentation/content/pages/02_1_server.md

 ### ThreadCount

 Define the maximum thread count the server may use.

 ### TimeToRetry

-Waiting time after server fails to listen in millisecond.
+Waiting time (in millisecond) between two tries to listen the **port**.

+The server listens any connection on the **port** define in this file.
+In rare occasion, this step may fail.
+Probably, because another server is already listening this **port**.
+So, **roliserver** will try several time

 ### TryCount

 Define how many time the server will try to listen the port.
 If this number is reached.
-The server will quit.
+The server exits on error status.

 ### TimeStart

 Define the time in the day when the server allows connection.

-It should be written as:
+It should be written as: hh:mm
+Hours must be defined by two numbers as the minutes.

+Examples:
+8pm
+> 20:00

+6am
+> 06:00

 ### TimeEnd

 Define the time when the server stops accepting.

+It should be written as: hh:mm
+Hours must be defined by two numbers as the minutes.

+Examples:
+8pm
+> 20:00

+6am
+> 06:00

 ### IpBan

-define a list of baned IP address
+define a list of banned IP addresses.

+Examples:
+A list with 3 addresses
+> 80.80.80.80,127.9.9.1,10.10.10.10

 ### IpMode

-ipv4 or ipv6 or both
+ipv4 or ipv6 or both.

+It is not used yet.

 ### MaxMemorySize